snes19xx/toronto-farmers-markets/README.md

 # toronto-farmers-markets
 Digitizing Toronto's public and farmers markets with GIS

+This project visualizes the locations and attributes of farmers markets across the city using ArcGIS Pro.
+It includes formatted datasets, a layout map, and a layer package for further use or analysis.
 ## Usage

 The following map shows the layout of all digitized farmers markets in Toronto: